yoheinakajima/mindgraph/readme.md

 ## Integration System

 MindGraph employs a sophisticated integration system designed to extend the application's base functionality dynamically.
 At the core of this system is `integration_manager.py`, which acts as a registry and executor for various integration functions.
-This modular architecture allows AutoPlex to incorporate AI-powered features seamlessly, such as processing natural language inputs into structured knowledge graphs through integrations like `natural_input.py`.
+This modular architecture allows MindGraph to incorporate AI-powered features seamlessly, such as processing natural language inputs into structured knowledge graphs through integrations like `natural_input.py`.
 Further integrations, including `add_multiple_conditional`, `conditional_entity_addition`, and `conditional_relationship_addition`, work in tandem to ensure the integrity and enhancement of the application's data model.

 ## Features